lqyjasonlee/lqyjasonlee.github.io/_pages/cv.md

   * Best 1st Year PhD student, 2019
   * 2nd Prize in the 25th Beijing Mathematics Competition for College Students, 2014
   * 3rd Prize in the 24th Beijing Mathematics Competition for College Students, 2013
-  * 3rd Prize in semifinal of the 27th Chinese Mathematical Olympiad in Senior, 2011
+  * 3rd Prize in the 27th Chinese Mathematical Olympiad in Senior, 2011
   * 2nd Prize in the 2011 Jiangsu Mathematical Olympic Summer Camp, 2011

 * Scholarships